poiyomi/PoiyomiDocs/docs/shading/cubemap.md

 ---
 import PoiVideo from '@site/src/components/PoiVideo'

-The Cubemap section is similar to the Cubemap section, but allows you to use a cubemap instead of a cubemap.
-Cubemaps can be used to simulate reflections and other effects, and avoid some of the projection artifacts that occur with cubemaps.
+The Cubemap section is similar to the Matcap section, but allows you to use a [cubemap](https://docs.unity3d.com/Manual/class-Cubemap.html) texture instead of a matcap texture.
+Cubemaps can be used to simulate reflections and other effects, and avoid some of the projection artifacts that occur with matcaps.

 ## UV Mode